jg00/prac-react-http-requests/README.md

-## React App - HTTP Requests (In progress)
+## React App - HTTP Requests (in progress)

-Create a simple React app and reach out to the web via Axios package.
+Created a simple React app to reach out to the web via Axios package.
+Used JSONPlaceholder free online REST API to work with fake data.

 ## Below are a few basic features applied to this app.

-- Use Axios package.
+- The app initially pulls all posts from the API and displays only four for demo.
+- New post request can be sent to the JSONPlaceholder API (Only produces a response for demo).
+- Delete post request can be sent to the JSONPlaceholder API (Only produces a response for demo).

 ## Technologies